-Sales of certain of our existing products have higher margins than others.
-For instance, our high-end systems and related consumables yield a greater gross margin than our entry-level systems.
-Since we started shipping entry-level products, our sales of those products have grown and we expect them to continue to account for a growing percentage of the number of systems that we will sell following the merger.
-If our product mix shifts too far into lower margin products, and we are not able to sufficiently reduce the engineering, production and other costs associated with those products or substantially increase the sales of those products, our profitability could be reduced.
+Sales of certain of our existing products for commercial use have higher margins than others.
+For instance, our high-end commercial systems and related consumables yield a greater gross margin than our entry-level commercial systems.
+Furthermore, our desktop 3D printers and related consumables yield a lower gross margin than our entry-level commercial systems.
+As we continue to ship entry-level commercial systems and, to a greater extent, desktop 3D printers, including as a result of our MakerBot transaction, our sales of those systems have grown, and we expect them to continue to account for a growing percentage of total systems that we sell.
+Furthermore, some of those sales may displace sales of our other systems.
+If sales of our entry-level desktop 3D printers have the effect of reducing sales of our higher margin products, or, if for any other reason, our product mix shifts too far into lower margin products, and we are not able to sufficiently reduce the engineering, production and other costs associated with those products or substantially increase the sales of those products, our profitability could be reduced.